labrat-eu/Labrat-Robot/docs/md/beginner/topics.md

 Topics are distinguished by their name and message type.
 The convention is to name topics like a file path (e. g. `/path/to/topic`).
 This helps to order your topics.
 The message type of a topic has to be known by every sender and receiver at compile time.
 If there is a type mismatch, a [lbot::ManagementException](@ref lbot::ManagementException) exception will be raised.

 # Messages
 Before you can exchange messages over topics you need to know how to define message schemas.
-Labrat-robot does not define its own message standard but instead makes use of [FlatBuffers](https://flatbuffers.dev/).
+Lbot does not define its own message standard but instead makes use of [FlatBuffers](https://flatbuffers.dev/).
 In order to define a message schema you have to create a `.fbs` FlatBuffer schema file.
 It is recommended to create a subdirectory in your source folder for your message definitions.
 ```
 src/
 |- CMakeLists.txt           # define and configure targets